Campus Redevelopment Concepts

 Front Entry Gate

-- Redevelop into a historic preservation office/ museum
+- Consideration for redevelopment into a historic preservation office and/or museum.